nslee333/dev-folder/weather_app/project_notes.md

 [Working]:
-  - Test location and metric work fine.
-    - Clean up old code.

-      - Make sure dateToDay works.
-      - Call google timezone api, and display.

   - Update realtime => current

-  - Might need to export non-side effect functions to outside of the App component.
+  - Might need to export non-side effect functions to outside of the App component?